mgwc7hzpv6-create/Py_Assignment/README.md

 # DLMDSPWP01 – Ideal Function Selection

-The program loads the provided training, ideal-function and test datasets, validates their structure,and stores them in a local SQLite database.
+The program loads the provided training, ideal-function and test datasets, validates their structure, and stores them in a local SQLite database.
 It then selects the four best-fitting ideal functions for the training data using the least squares criterion, maps the test points to those functions under the assignment's deviation threshold, and visualises the results.

 ## Project Structure